arnicas/d3-faq/README.md

 **Number format in CSV/data files**

 Remove commas in numeric values - replace a value of “3,050” with “3050.”
 Javascript knows it’s thousands!
 Change the number format or type of the cell before saving a spreadsheet as csv, to be sure you fix this.

-  * Beware international number formats with periods as separators for thousands and commas for decimals (e.g., 234.567,89).
+Beware international number formats with periods as separators for thousands and commas for decimals (e.g., 234.567,89).
 JS expects no comma in the thousands position, and decimal for a float.

-**Separator (CSV or TSV)**
+**Right separator?
+(CSV--"comma separated values" or TSV--"tab" etc.)**

 Beware of the separator character and make sure it’s comma if you’re using d3.csv, or tab if you want tab separated and d3.tsv (See [Mike's example](https://gist.github.com/mbostock/3305937)).
 Check your data file and fix!

+**Numbers are Read as Strings-Convert Them!**

+Data values read in with d3.csv will be read as strings.
+You need to convert types to use numeric values.

+Convert input data types from string to numeric for use in functions:

+- `+x` is a “shorthand” for “treat x as a number”.
+- use `parseFloat(x)` or `parseInt(x)` otherwise, or
+- `Number(x)`

 **Wide vs. long format for data - how do I transform it?**